Back to National Guide

 Hiring a Licensed Carpenter in QLD

 In Queensland, any building work over $3,300 (including GST) must be performed by a QBCC-licensed contractor.
+Most boundary fence replacements exceed this threshold.
 Fencing falls under the carpentry or general building licence class.

 Ask for: